JuliaAI/MLJ.jl/docs/src/acceleration_and_parallelism.md

 threading model to perform acceleration.

 The default computational resource is `CPU1()`, which is simply serial processing via CPU.
-The default resource can be changed by setting `MLJ.DEFAULT_RESOURCE[]` to an instance of `ComputationalResources.AbstractResource`.
+The default resource can be changed as in this
+example: `MLJ.default_resource(CPUProcesses())`.
+The argument must always have type `<:ComputationalResource.AbstractResource`.
+To inspect the current default, use `MLJ.default_resource()`.

 !!! note

-    The `CPUThreads()` dispatch is only available when running a version of Julia with `Threads.@spawn` available.
+    The `CPUThreads()` resource is only available when running a version of Julia with `Threads.@spawn` available.